As a parent or caregiver for a newborn baby, you’ve got a lot on your mind.

 Most people know that babies are born with a “soft spot” on their head where their bones haven’t completely formed.

-As a result of this soft spot, a baby’s head can change shape easily if they are left in certain positions for too long – and one example of this is plagiocephaly, a type of flat head syndrome.
+As a result of this soft spot, a baby’s head can change shape easily if they’re left in certain positions for too long.

-Typically, plagiocephaly presents as flattening on one side of the back of the head, and bulging on the opposite side.
+It typically presents as flattening on one side of the back of the head and bulging on the opposite side.

-In moderate to severe cases, the shape of the head may appear similar to a parallelogram.
+In moderate to severe cases, the shape of your baby’s head may appear similar to a parallelogram.

-How Can You Tell If Your Baby Has Plagiocephaly?
+How Can I Tell If My Baby Has Plagiocephaly?

-- The ear on the flattened side appears pushed forward
+- Their ear on the flattened side appears pushed forward

-- The back of the head is flatter on one side
+- The back of their head is flatter on one side

-- Less hair on the flattened side of the head
+- They have less hair on the flattened side of their head

 How Does A Pediatric Physical Therapist Diagnose Plagiocephaly?

-A physical therapist can generally tell if flat head syndrome is present just by looking at the shape of the baby’s head.
+A physical therapist can generally tell if flat head syndrome is present by looking at the shape of your baby’s head.

 They may also test for torticollis, a condition in which the neck twists to one side due to injury or tightening of the neck muscles.

-Torticollis can result in a baby favoring one side over the other while sleeping, leading to plagiocephaly.
+Torticollis can result in your baby favoring one side over the other while sleeping, which can lead to plagiocephaly.

 What Causes Plagiocephaly?

-There are a variety of factors which can contribute to the development of plagiocephaly.
+Several factors may contribute to the development of plagiocephaly.

-The final weeks of pregnancy are important for the development of bones
+The final weeks of pregnancy are incredibly important for your baby’s bone development.

-As a result, the skulls of premature babies are often even softer than those of babies brought to full term.
+As a result, babies born prematurely typically have softer skulls than babies brought to full term.

 This can cause plagiocephaly.